forewing/goldennum/README.md

         Set debug mode.
   -password string
         Admin password.
 Random if empty.
-  -redis string
-        Redis address, redis disabled if not set.
 ```

 1. By default, server read all configs from command line flags.